 The area around the Rindermarkt has some good stores, as do Maximilianstraße and Sendlinger Straße.

-I hope this guide to the Old Town in Munich has inspired you to visit.
+Now that you know what all there is to do in Munich’s Old Town, I hope you feel inspired to visit.
 It’s one of the best Old Towns in Germany and has lots to see and do.

 If you have any questions about visiting Munich in general or the Old Town in particular, drop me a comment down below so I can help you out!